stakater/stakater-tekton-chart/README.md

               - name: source
                 workspace: source

-- RunAfter by default is the previous task name, all steps run in series, but for parallel task execution, define it. specify it in .Values.pipelines.tasks[].runAfter in values.yaml
+- RunAfter by default is the previous task name, All steps run in series, but for parallel task execution, define it.
+Overwrite it in .Values.pipelines.tasks[].runAfter in values.yaml

 - For adding a workspace to default, specify it in .Values.pipelines.tasks[].workspace & in .Values.workspaces values.yaml, Resulting task definition will contain workspaces from here and default tasks if defined